 As with many of Halifax’s best nature destinations, parking & access is very poor, the only signage is at the trailheads and the trails are not marked other than periodic orange flagging.
 The main loop is a short 2km hike, but involves lots of rugged terrain, ascending and descending hills, occasional deadfall, and spots where extreme caution is required due to big drop-offs.

-The loop has 2 main #look-off spots.
+The loop has 2 main look-off spots.
 The “Eagle’s Nest” near the entrance on Snowy Owl Drive is an amazing view perched atop a rocky cliff.
 A large boulder with decades worth of graffiti marks the look-off where you see the Bedford Basin Yacht Club directly across.

 Continuing on you will reach another equally astounding look-off marked with another even larger boulder.
-This look-off has an expansive view of the entire basin with Halifax/Dartmouth and the harbour bridges in the distance These cliffs have rock climbing anchors used by rock climbing enthusiasts and for search and rescue training.
+This look-off has an expansive view of the entire basin with Halifax/Dartmouth and the harbour bridges in the distance These cliffs have rock climbing anchors used by rock-climbing enthusiasts and for search and rescue training.
 This section of the trail requires extreme caution as it narrows and follows along the steep cliff.

-Recommended For Admiral Cove Park:
+More Like Admiral Cove Park: